wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/3-collaboration.md

 ### Home health

 Manage home visit schedules, notify patients, and give providers access to medical information, even while on the go.
-With the Home health app, provider personnel can schedule appointments for the patient based on a variety of factors.
+With the Home health app, provider personnel can schedule appointments for the patient based on various factors.
 Providers can view patient information directly in context, and a guided business process flow ensures that each measure is taken before and after booking the appointment.

 Home health extends Microsoft Dynamics 365 Field Service with healthcare-specific capabilities as part of Microsoft Cloud for Healthcare.